+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

+Washington, D.C.
+20549

+FORM 10-Q

-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
-20549 FORM 10-O o Transition report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
+☑ Quarterly report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the quarterly period ended June 30, 2019.

-☑ Quarterly report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
+☐ Transition report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

-For the quarterly period ended June 30, 2018.

-to

-For the transition period from
+For the transition period from to .

 Commission File Number

+001-35342

 NEWLINK GENETICS CORPORATION

 (Exact name of Registrant as specified in Its Charter)